 • Enter median calving date, drying off/lactation length and weight if known, or leave as OVERSEER defaults (see section 3.3).

 NOTE: OVERSEER defaults are provided for mean lambing, calving, fawning and weaning dates; these can be adjusted if there is good information to justify the changes.

-Actual breeding rates and replacement rates for ewes, cows and hinds must be entered. " Breeding rate is calculated by: weaned animals/number of breeding animals present at 30 June (including dry animals). " Replacement rate focusses on the breeding mob and refers to: number of cull breeding animals sold per year/number of breeding animals present at 30 June (including dry animals). " Enter average weaning weight for the stock class. " If the weaning weight is not known leave the pane blank - this will assign a national average weaning weight based on stock type and breed. • Check replacements are mated if they are mated within the 12 month (July-June) stock entry and are therefore differentiated from the original lamb and heifer mobs. " If there is a hogget or heifer mating mob, this must be entered as a separate breeding replacement mob to allow for them to be mated within the 12 month (period above), and are therefore differentiated from the lamb or heifer mob.
+- Actual breeding rates and replacement rates for ewes, cows and hinds must be entered. - " Breeding rate is calculated by: weaned animals/number of breeding animals present at 30 June (including dry animals). - " Replacement rate focusses on the breeding mob and refers to: number of cull breeding animals sold per year/number of breeding animals present at 30 June (including dry animals). - " Enter average weaning weight for the stock class. - " If the weaning weight is not known leave the pane blank this will assign a national average weaning weight based on stock type and breed. - Check replacements are mated if they are mated within the 12 month (July-June) stock entry and are therefore differentiated from the original lamb and heifer mobs. - " If there is a hogget or heifer mating mob, this must be entered as a separate breeding replacement mob to allow for them to be mated within the 12 month (period above), and are therefore differentiated from the lamb or heifer mob.

 NOTE: For all stock types, where there are regular stock movements or strict compliance requirements, the best approach is to enter monthly numbers on a grazing day's basis.
-The following formula must be used to calculate numbers per month: Number of animals ÷ days in the month x number of days present on-farm for that month.
+The following formula must be used to calculate numbers per month:

+Number of animals ÷ days in the month x number of days present on-farm for that month.
 The above calculation applies to any animals on-farm for part of the month.

-Justification: The most accurate representation is using actual monthly stock figures, otherwise, OVERSEER will make assumptions around mating, culling, calving/lambing/fawning/kidding, which may or may not reflect on-farm practice.
+The most accurate representation is using actual monthly stock figures, otherwise, OVERSEER will make assumptions around mating, culling, calving/lambing/fawning/kidding, which may or may not reflect on-farm practice.

 For dairy, calving date, lactation length and drying off can be an important factor in N leaching loss.
-OTHER (e.g. Go oats, Horses, Alpacas, Llamas) Recommendation: 1.
-To enter in other animals such as goats, horses, alpacas or llamas, select the correct stock class under each tab and enter the number of stock present on-farm.